About preschooler play and cognitive development

 - Play games that combine moving and singing – for example, ‘If you’re happy and you know it’.

 - When you’re driving or on public transport, try ‘spotto’ games – for example, ‘Who can see something green?

 - Encourage your child to help you with cooking – preschoolers can learn a lot from measuring, counting and naming healthy ingredients for family meals.

-And during any kind of play, you can ask your child to describe what she’s doing as a way to practise her language skills.
-For example, if you and your child are pretending to be vets together, you could say things like, ‘What’s wrong with this animal?
+And during any kind of play, you can ask your child to describe what’s happening.
+This is a great way to show interest and encourage your child to practise language skills.
+For example, if you and your child are pretending to be vets, you could say, ‘What’s wrong with this animal?
 How are we going to make it feel better?’